Miss Grand International 2023: Selection of participants

 Contestants from sixty-nine countries and territories were selected to compete in the competition.
 Forty-three of these were selected through their respective national pageants, four were appointed having been runners-up in their national pageants, or were selected through a casting process, twenty-three were appointed to the title without participating in any national pageant.
 The original representatives of Ecuador, India, Portugal, and Trinidad and Tobago were unable to compete for various reasons, which caused their national directors to promote the runners-up to the title or assign other participants as replacements.

 At this competition, six countries were expected to debut.
-Eleven countries that competed at Miss Grand International 2022 withdrew due to a lack of national licensees, and eight countries returned to the competition after being absent in previous contests.
+Eleven countries that competed at the 10th edition withdrew due to a lack of national licensees, and eight countries returned to the competition after being absent in previous contests.
 Initially, seventy-four country and territory franchises confirmed that they would send their candidates to Vietnam.
 Those that did not compete were Equatorial Guinea (failed to appoint a delegate), Miss Grand Guadeloupe (unknown reasons), Miss Grand South Sudan (visa problems), Miss Grand Sri Lanka (family death), and Miss Grand Portugal (refused to participate).